Background blur

 Key Takeaways

-• Gita Iyengar's book reclaims the narrative of women's integral role in the yoga tradition and addresses their unique health needs.
+• The book reclaims the narrative of women's historical and ongoing contributions to yoga, highlighting their resilience and integral role in the practice.

 📝In-Depth Guide